tidy-survey-r/tidy-survey-book/README.md

-# Exploring Complex Survey Data Analysis using R: A Tidy Introduction with {srvyr} and {survey}
+# Exploring Complex Survey Data Analysis Using R: A Tidy Introduction with {srvyr} and {survey}

 Surveys are a powerful tool for gathering information, drawing insights, and driving decisions.
 However, they require specific analysis methods to ensure the correct interpretation of results.
 This book will provide an in-depth introduction to conducting survey analysis with the {srvyr} package and {tidyverse} family of functions.
 Readers will understand how and why to use survey analysis techniques as well as how to interpret and communicate results.